IITDBGroup/ProvenanceWeek2021/t7-details.md

 ---
 layout: page
-title: Instructions for T7 Workshop Participants
+title: Instructions for All T7 Workshop Participants
 ---

-The following are instructions for participants of the *[T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7)*.
+The following are instructions for __all__ participants of the *[T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7)*--not just speakers.
+If you attend you are a participant (even if anonymous).

 ## Please note that this workshop is actually going to be a little bit different